ghga-de/ghga-metadata-schema/docs/schema_markdown/ResearchActivity.md

-# Class: research activity
+# Class: ResearchActivity

-A planned process executed in the performance of scientific research wherein systematic investigations are performed to establish facts and reach new conclusions about phenomena in the world.
+A PlannedProcess executed in the performance of scientific research wherein systematic Investigations are performed to establish facts and reach new conclusions about phenomena in the world.

 URI: [https://w3id.org/GHGA-Submission-Metadata-Schema/ResearchActivity](https://w3id.org/GHGA-Submission-Metadata-Schema/ResearchActivity)